Post Concussive Syndrome and Mild to Moderate Brain Injury

 Similar, but different in establishing the criteria for Post Concussive Disorder.

 In an article by Corwin Boake, Ph.D. and Harvey S. Levin, Ph.D. et al, Diagnostic Criteria for Post Concussional Syndrome After Mild to Moderate Brain Injury, in The Journal of Neuropsychiatry and Clinical Neurosciences, V.17, N.3, Summer 2005 the authors note the discrepancy in the diagnosis of Post Concussive Syndrome (PCS)using the ICD-10 vs the DSM-IV.
 The authors found that the prevalance of PCS was substantially higher using the ICD-10 criteria.
 The article confirms the findings of WHO Task Force which suggested further diagnostic refinement of the DSM-IV and ICD-10.
+The injury disability attorneys in Downtown Mobile can help with all kind of injury cases.

 With the recent death of Terry Long, a professional football player, on our minds and the countless daily practice sessions undertaken by both professional and amateur athletes during which an injury to brain can occur, the focus on prevention cannot be discounted.
 Athletes at any level and, of any age, cannot be sent back into the fray following a bump to the head.
 Coaches, parents, physicians and fellow players must take heed: “Prevention is protection.”